Ricardosgeral/relier-web/README.md

     $ sudo heroku container:login                         # login in Heroku container (interaction with Docker)
     $ sudo git clone github.com/Ricardosgeral/relier-web  # This clones the repository in github with all code required
     $ cd relier-web                                       # go to the directory just created
-    $ sudo heroku container:push web --app relier-web     # create a Docker image and push it to Heroku
+    $ sudo heroku container:push web --app <APP_NAME>     # create a Docker image and push it to Heroku
-    $ sudo heroku container:release web --app relier-web  # release the app in the web (know the site should be running)
+    $ sudo heroku container:release web --app <APP_NAME>  # release the app in the web (know the site should be running)

 ## To inspect the PostgreSQL database values you can create *DataClips* in Heroku